 OVERVIEW

-The Camino del Norte passes through an assortment of towns, like Avilés, known for its historic old town and the modern Niemeyer Center.
-Explore Luarca, with its whitewashed houses and cosy fishing harbour, and Navia, where the green landscape and meets the massive swells and the ocean.
+The Northern Camino passes through an assortment of towns, like Avilés, known for its historic old town and the modern Niemeyer Center, before reaching tranquil spots like Luarca, with its whitewashed houses and cosy fishing harbour, and Navia, where the green landscape and meets the massive swells and the ocean.
 As you near Ribadeo, you’re treated to the stunning rock formations of As Catedrais Beach.
 Ribadeo itself is a charming town that blends Galician and Asturian cultures, making this stretch of the Camino truly unforgettable.

 Highlights